Faena Art - Miami

 FRANCHISE FREEDOM

-Dutch duo Studio Drift, supported by FAENA ART and in partnership with BMW and Pace Gallery, will premiere Franchise Freedom, a performative artwork at the interface between technology, science, and art on the beach of Faena District.
+Dutch duo Studio Drift, supported by FAENA ART and in partnership with BMW and Pace Gallery, premiered Franchise Freedom, a performative artwork at the interface between technology, science, and art on the beach of Faena District.
 An autonomous flying swarm of 300 drones, Franchise Freedom, exposes the tension between individual freedom and safety by numbers.
 The sacrifice made by the individual subjecting to the group gives off the illusion of freedom, creating a never ending cycle.
-It is the first time that a natural phenomenon will be imitated by machines working with decentralized algorithms at this scale.
+It was the first time that a natural phenomenon was imitated by machines working with decentralized algorithms at this scale.

 SHYLIGHT